av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone2.rst

 Milestone 2: Creating a ROS 2 Node for Converting Data
 ======================================================

-By now you should have gone through the basics of creating a node in ROS 2 in class and milestone.
-As the most prominent form of ROS 2 node used in this class will be a publisher and subscriber, an assignment covering that would be useful.
+By now you should have gone through the basics of creating a node in ROS 2 in class and milestone 1.
+As the most prominent form of ROS 2 node used in this class will be a publisher and subscriber, an assignment covering that with a full complex message structure would be useful.

 This assignment or milestone will be to complete a full ROS 2 node on your own that converts LiDAR radial distance measurements into the cartesian form.
 This milestone has the following pertinent information

-* **Due Date:** TBD (after Python learning has been completed)
+* **Due Date:** September 23rd, 2022 (after Python learning has been completed)
 * **Points:** 20
 * ROS 2 Topics: scan (sub) and cart_coord (pub)
 * ROS 2 Messages: ``LaserScan`` (in ``sensor_msgs``), ``PointCloud`` and ``Point32`` (both in ``geometry_msgs``)